-15. County Support
+16. County Support

 The Authority receives funds from Clinch County, Georgia primarily for operations of the Hospital.
-Funds received for the years ended June 30, 2021 and 2020 were approximately \$1,171,000 and \$1,506,000, respectively.
-In August 2021, the County Commissioners issued a resolution to continue to provide the 4 tax mills for calendar year 2021 taxable property revenues.
+Funds received for the years ended June 30, 2022 and 2021 were approximately \$1,184,000 and \$1,171,000, respectively.
+In August 2022, the County Commissioners issued a resolution to continue to provide the 4 tax mills for calendar year 2022 taxable property revenues.
+The revenues are recorded as nonoperating revenues in the statements of revenues, expenses and changes in net position.

-16. Rural Hospital Tax Credit Contributions
+17. Rural Hospital Tax Credit Contributions

 The State of Georgia (State) passed legislation which will allow individuals or corporations to receive a State tax credit for making a contribution to certain qualified rural hospital organizations during calendar years 2017 through 2024.
-The Authority submitted the necessary documentation and was approved by the State to participate in the rural hospital tax credit program for 2021 and 2020.
-Contributions received under the program approximated \$149,000 and \$174,000 during 2021 and 2020, respectively.
-The Authority will have to be approved by the State to participate in the program in each subsequent year.
-Amounts received under the program are recorded as unrestricted gifts and bequests in the statements of revenues, expenses, and changes in net position.
+The Authority submitted the necessary documentation and was approved by the State to participate in the rural hospital tax credit program for 2022 and 2021.
+Contributions received under the program approximated \$284,000 and \$149,000 during 2022 and 2021, respectively.
+The Authority will have to be approved by the State to participate in the program are recorded as unrestricted gifts and bequests in the statements of revenues, expenses, and changes in net position.

-17. Management Agreement
+18. Management Agreement

 Effective August 1, 2018, the Authority entered into a Management Services Agreement with the Hospital Authority of Miller County (Miller).
 Miller will provide Clinch with management services in the form of certain business, operational, quality, and other support.
 The term of the agreement is for two (2) years and shall automatically renew for one (1) year unless notice of termination is given.
-The Authority paid approximately \$423,000 in 2021 and 2020 for management fees.
+The Authority paid approximately \$295,000 and \$423,000 in 2022 and 2021, respectively, for management fees.
+The Management Services Agreement will expire effective July 31, 2022.

-18. Operational Improvement Plan
+19. Operational Improvement Plan